gbroques/ose-developer-test/README.md

 ## Future Development
 Future development may include:
-* Allowing users to select which tubing to create the cube with through the FreeCAD GUI
+* Allow users to select which tubing to create the cube with through the FreeCAD GUI
 * Parameterize initials and allow a user to enter their initials in the FreeCAD GUI
     * This would likely involve using FreeCAD's Text feature rather than using the Sketcher workbench to manually layout geometries and constraints as suggested by OSE